Thiha3013/AuthorAttributionML/README.md

   2. only the function words
   3. frequency of words inside the data set

-Average accuracy from using all the data inside each blog as features for all 3 of the split feature sets is 56%.
-However, it can be seen that only a certain blogs are getting predicted for any given test data sets. this maybe because of said blogs having the most characters hence features.
+Average accuracy from using all the data inside each blog as features for all 3 of the split feature sets yields 56%.
+However, it can be seen that only a certain blogs are getting predicted for any given test data sets.
+This maybe because of said blogs having the most characters hence features.

-Average accuracy from using limiting amount of characters and articles as features for all 3 of the split feature sets is 11%.
-This maybe because the features sets are not big enough to accurately predict.
+Average accuracy from using limiting amount of characters and articles as features for all 3 of the split feature sets yields 11%.
+This maybe because the features sets are not big enough to accurately predict the correct author.